Law, order and advanced analytics

 While plan member education and plan design are always going to be the cornerstones of any fraud prevention strategy, some really great progress is being made thanks to powerful new tools that can help spot fraud and stop inappropriate claims.

-We’re all familiar with ways technology is being used for evil (think of identity theft, data hacking, ransomware and so on).
+We’re all familiar with ways technology can be used maliciously (think of identity theft, data hacking, ransomware and so on).
 So, it’s natural that we might start to think of technology as the problem.
 It’s not.
-Indeed, technology is a much more powerful tool for good – in this case – prevention.
+In fact, technology is a much more powerful tool for good – in this case – prevention.

-One example: at Manulife, we now run 100 per cent of claims through advanced data analytics tools.
-Drawing from our years of data and millions of transactions, we’re able to score every claim, looking for patterns, triggers, red flags and other signs signaling the need for investigation.
+One example: at Manulife, we run 100 per cent of claims through our advanced data analytics tools.
+Drawing from our millions of transactions, we’re able to score every claim, looking for patterns, triggers, red flags and other signs signaling the need for intervention or investigation.

 Impossible no more

-Not long ago, it would have been impractical (and impossible), to give every one of the millions of claims we process the degree of scrutiny we now perform through automation.
+Not long ago, it would have been impractical (and impossible) to give every one of the almost 250,000 claims we process every day the degree of scrutiny we now perform in real time, through automation.
 Thanks to advanced analytics, our team is more effective and can spend its time focused on situations that warrant extra attention and investigation.
-As a result, in 2019 we almost doubled the amount of money saved for plan sponsors for claims coming from providers we’ve delisted* and don’t do business with anymore.

 I’d love to be able to predict that someday benefits fraud will be a thing of the past.
 For now, it continues to require a constant, sustained, and energetic effort on behalf of insurers, banks, governments, employers and individuals to stay a step ahead.
 I’m confident though, that by bringing data analytics and other innovations into the effort, we’re advancing not just by steps, but by long, super-robot-like strides.
 And we have the data to prove it!